jason-weiser/pastaquote/README.md

 ### Updating

-To update, simply go to your 'pastaquote' and type:
+To update, simply go to your 'pastaquote' directory and type:
 ```sh
 git pull
 ```